cloud-gov/cg-dashboard/CONTRIBUTING.md

 - Review the [competitive analysis](https://docs.google.com/spreadsheets/u/1/d/194tGz75NFwFyH8jT7zY_n-O0I7N4yAGYtIG4hw9qPcQ/edit?usp=drive_web) to get a sense of our "competitors" and their dashboard.
 - Review the [cloudgov-style styleguide](https://pages.18f.gov/cg-style/) to get a sense of the global cloud.gov visual style.
 - Review the [US Web Design Standards](https://standards.usa.gov/) as cloudgov-style was built from it.
-- Review the deck, current [prod](https://dashboard.cloud.gov/#/) and [staging](https://dashboard-staging.cloud.gov/#/)
+- Review the dashboard, current [prod](https://dashboard.cloud.gov/#/), [master](https://dashboard-master.cloud.gov/#/) and [staging](https://dashboard-staging.cloud.gov/#/)
-- Review the cloud foundry [community UI](http://ui.apps.cloud.gov/), a UI that members of the cloud foundry community created and is being used as a basis for our own deck design.
+- Review the cloud foundry [community UI](http://ui.apps.cloud.gov/), a UI that members of the cloud foundry community created and is being used as a basis for our own dashboard design.

 ## Public domain